This post offers an introduction to planning a spiritual retreat.

 An altar is the physical manifestation of your intention.

-I usually have my art supplies (see below) near my altar, so that I can use them to write, color, or paint my intention.
+I usually keep my art supplies (see below) near my altar so I can use them to write, color, or paint my intention.
 I draw an oracle card to help frame what my retreat is to be about, and I put it on my altar as well.

-If I’m on an outdoor retreat, or in my car, I might have a small altar or set up something temporary outside while I eat my lunch or snack.
+If I’m on an outdoor retreat or in my car, I might set up a small altar or place something temporary outside while I eat my lunch or snack.

 And if I’m on a group retreat with a group altar, I still create my own personal altar in my space.